Esther M. Conwell: Awards, honors and affiliations

+She was elected to the National Academy of Engineering (1980), the National Academy of Sciences (1990) and the American Academy of Arts and Sciences (1992).
+She is the only member of the University of Rochester to achieve this.

-In 1997 she received the IEEE Edison Medal for "fundamental contributions to transport theory in semiconductor and organic conductors, and their application to the semiconductor, electronic copying and printing industries."
+In 1997 she received the IEEE Thomas Alva Edison Medal for "fundamental contributions to transport theory in semiconductor and organic conductors, and their application to the semiconductor, electronic copying and printing industries."
 Other notable awardees include Alexander Graham Bell, Vannevar Bush, and Michael Pupin.

-In November 2002, Discover magazine listed Conwell as one of the 50 most important women scientists at the time.

-In 2004 she received a Dreyfus Senior Faculty Mentor Award for serving as a research mentor to undergraduates.
-In 2006, the University of Rochester honored Conwell with a Susan B. Anthony Lifetime Achievement Award for her efforts in advocating and promoting women in science.

-The ACS Award for Encouraging Women into Careers in the Chemical Sciences was awarded to her in 2008.
-She received honorary doctorates from the University of Rochester and Brooklyn College.

 In 2009, Conwell received the prestigious National Medal of Science from President Barack Obama, for "her broad contributions to understanding electron and hole transport in semiconducting materials, which helped to enable commercial applications of semiconductor and organic electronic devices, and for extending her analysis to studying the electronic properties of DNA."
 She was nominated by Mildred Dresselhaus, a professor of physics and electrical engineering at MIT and a National Medal of Science winner.

+Conwell received honorary doctorates from the University of Rochester and Brooklyn College.

+Discover magazine (November 2002) listed Conwell as one of the 50 most important women scientists at the time.
+Her legacy includes receiving the 2004 Dreyfus Senior Faculty Mentor Award for serving as a research mentor to undergraduates, the 2006 University of Rochester Susan B. Anthony Lifetime Achievement Award for her efforts in advocating and promoting women in science., and the 2008 ACS Award for Encouraging Women into Careers in the Chemical Sciences.